Dhaani (serial)

 Dhaani is a Pakistani television drama serial that first aired on Geo Tv on 12 July 2016 and ended on 14 February 2017.
 It is written by Hashim Nadeem, produced by Babar Javed and directed by Ali Faizan.
 It stars Sami Khan and Madiha Imam.

-Dhaani revolves around Sameer (Sami Khan), who has a rich father.
-Sameer is a carefree person who parties hard until he forms a friendship with Dhaani (Madiha Imam).
-The story follows him as he fights for Dhaani, the love of his life and forms deep connections along the way.
+Dhaani revolves around Sameer (Sami Khan), a carefree person who parties hard until Dhaani (Madiha Imam) becomes the love of his life.
+He fights for Dhaani and forms deep connections along the way.

 Plot

 Dhaani lives with her father Kaleem Ud Din, aunt Bee Jee, her cousin Raja and sister Shaani in an old neighbourhood in Lahore.
 Sameer, who is studying abroad, returns to Pakistan and lives with his mother, father Rehan Seth, brother Tanveer and his sister-in-law in an elite, suburban neighbourhood in Lahore.
 Kaleem Ud Din has been working for Rehan Seth's family's business for forty-seven years, and knows Sameer's family very well.
-Sameer's family also own a house in the old neighbourhood right next to Dhaani's home.
+Sameer's family also owns a house in the old neighbourhood right next to Dhaani's home.
 Sameer's father's business has an alliance with the business of his friend, a politician, Riasat, whose daughter Maya is Sameer's best friend.
 Rehan Seth is running for local elections in the old neighbourhood alongside Riasat.

 Dhaani and Sameer first see each other during a kite competition in the old neighbourhood.
 They meet face to face after Dhaani climbs down from her rooftop to get empty wine bottles from the rooftop at Sameer's house who has had a party.
 Sameer catches Dhaani trespassing and makes a bet with Dhaani.
-Hetells her that if she doesn't win the bet, he is going to eat her chicken, Babra Shareef.
-Dhaani accepts the bet but fails in fulfilling the bet and whilst out with Bee Jee, Dhaani and her sister Shaani meet up with Sameer.
+He tells her that if she doesn't win the bet, he is going to eat her pet chicken, named Babra Sharif (after the famous film actress).
+Dhaani accepts the bet but fails in fulfilling it and whilst out with Bee Jee, Dhaani and her sister Shaani meet up with Sameer.
 But instead of giving her chicken to Sameer, she takes him to have chaat.
 Soon after Bee Jee calls both Dhaani and Shaani.
 Before Dhaani can run away, Sameer grabs Dhaani and gives her his own mobile phone on which he has already added his number.
 Dhaani and Sameer spend the next couple of days talking over the phone in secret.
-Dhaani has to hide the phone because phones are banned at her house and Sameer talks to Dhaani when his fiancé Maya isn't nearby as he'll knows that she would not approve.
+Dhaani has to hide the phone because phones are banned at her house and Sameer talks to Dhaani when his fiancé Maya isn't nearby as he knows that she would not approve.

 After having frequently spoken on the phone and met each other in person a few times, Dhaani begins to fall in love with Sameer, although this love is not reciprocated.